 If your smoker uses a water pan, fill that up as well.

 Use oak and/or pecan for smoke if you have it and keep that smoke going the entire time if possible.

 Keep a CLOSE eye on the temperature since that is the ONLY way to truly know when it's perfect.

 For keeping a close eye on the temperature I normally use a Thermapen or ThermoPop by ThermoWorks once it's been on for about an hour and then every 10 minutes or so after that.
 This time I used the Meater which is a wireless probe that sticks in the meat and connects to your phone via bluetooth (inserted in the meat in the image below).
 I have one of the earlier models and the range is not as good as the newer models they have now but I love the fact that with a single probe you get meat temperature, ambient temperature and the app mathematically calculates the finish time.. and quite accurately most of the time.

 If you have one of the newer models, let me know what kind of range you are getting.
 The company now boasts 165 feet which is really great.

-You are probably going to be looking at about 2 hours but this will vary a little from smoker to smoker and, of course, depending on the thickness of the meat.
+You are probably going to be looking at about 1-2 hours as this will vary a little from smoker to smoker and, of course, depending on the thickness of the meat.

 This is optional but I think it's well worth the trouble and adds a lot of flavor to the meat.